 Luckily, washing machines aren't that complicated – a simple problem is often behind most issues.
 Learn how to deal with them, and you'll save a lot of money on service and call-out fees over the years.

-- Check your clothes' pockets for coins, keys and tissues as you load the washer, because having them bouncing around in the wash is bad for the machine.
+- Check the pockets of your clothes for coins, keys and tissues as you load the washer, because having them bouncing around in the wash is bad for the machine.
+An errant coin can make its way past the seals and into the gap between the washer's two drums, where it can punch a hole in the outer drum and wreak havoc on your machine (not to mention flood your laundry).

 - Place small items and delicates in a laundry bag to protect them from getting caught in seals and joins, or otherwise damaged.